1-VivekSingh/TJ-Tasks-2023--Vivek_singh-/README.md

 QUESTION 2:-

-1) First day to input numbers from the user.
+1) First take two input numbers from the user.
 2) input users choice whichever operation the user wants to do.
 3) Using switch case I checked the multiple operation that are in calculator.
 4) Then I performed the respective operation and stored the result in a variable.